lesuixin/Hearthstone-Hearthbuddy/README.md

 If have not Hearthbuddy, no plan b?
 Android simulator, simulate click ,Hardware macro Software macro, ahk, proxy run etc.

 ### 参与
-有问题可以开issue  You can open [issue](https://github.com/lesuixin/Hearthstone-Hearthbuddy/issues/new)
+提交issue You can open [issue](https://github.com/lesuixin/Hearthstone-Hearthbuddy/issues/new)